stvtortora/NoteLoggerAPI/README.md

 ## Retrieving and Parsing JSON from Reddit

 By appending any reddit url with `.json`, you can access the JSON data for that url.
 This application leverages this API to display subreddits and posts.
-Below is the code for retrieving and parsing post information.
+Below is the code for retrieving and parsing post data.
+Since reddit comments follow a nested tree structure where each subtree is arbitrarily deep, `formatComments` recursively generates instances of `Comment` components, where comments are passed as props to the comment they're replying to.

 ```javascript
 componentDidMount () {